- Abdominal Aortic Aneurysm

 Use this list as part of a thorough safety check of your home.
 It can help prevent accidents and injuries.

 One theory says that migraine pain occurs because of waves of activity by groups of excitable brain cells, which trigger chemicals, such as serotonin to constrict blood vessels.

 - How Breast Milk Is Made

 Detailed information on how breast milk is made for breastfeeding

 - How Genes Cause Cancer

 Genes that have alterations, or mutations, can cause cells to become cancerous.
-Some mutations are inherited and others are "acquired," occurring by chance over time.
+Some mutations are inherited and others are "acquired," happening by chance over time.

 - Human Bites

 Detailed information on human bites, including treatment for human bites

 Hyperparathyroidism occurs when 1 or more of your parathyroid glands are overactive.
 You have 4 of these tiny glands.
 Each one is about the size of a grain of rice.
 They are found in your neck, next to the thyroid gland.
 They keep the amount of calcium in your blood in a normal range.
 If these glands are overactive, they make too much parathyroid hormone (PTH).
 That raises the level of calcium in your blood.